dflocher/rydopt/docs/api/gates.rst

 rydopt.gates
 ============

-A gate systems class specifies (i) the physical system for implementing a gate and (ii) the target gate which should be implemented.
+A class representing a gate system specifies (i) the physical system for implementing a gate and (ii) the target gate unitary which should be executed.
 The class implements all methods from the :class:`GateSystem <rydopt.protocols.GateSystem>` protocol as defined in the Reference of
 Internal Functions.
 This allows RydOpt's optimizer to calculate the time evolution of the physical system for a given :class:`PulseAnsatz <rydopt.pulses.PulseAnsatz>` and to adapt the pulse parameters so that the infidelity with respect to the target gate is minimized.